raceintospace/raceintospace/doc/manual/manual.md

 ### Spaceports

 After the news report you will be taken to an overhead view of your country's space facility: The Cape (Cape Canaveral) for the US, and Baikonur for the USSR.
-Early in the game, your spaceport will have a fairly sparse look to it, with just a few buildings.
+Early in the game, your spaceport will have a sparse look to it, with just a few buildings.
 As time passes and you begin various projects and hire people for them, new buildings will appear and others will be expanded.

 To run your space program, you will need to visit the buildings in your spaceport, to do everything from buying and researching hardware to planning missions and assembling them for launch.
 You visit a building by clicking on it, or pressing the appropriate key on the keyboard.
 As in most parts of the game, pressing F2 here will list those keyboard commands, and F1 will give you information about what's on the screen: in this case, a general idea of what the various buildings are for.